KoalaTeaCode/KTInstagramUIExampleProject/InstagramUIPost.md

 self.addSubview(userImageView)
 ```
-The view will be 10px from the top and 10px from the left of the superview which is the class we're creating now.
+The view will be 10 points from the top and 10 points from the left of the superview which is the class we're creating now.
 Also we set the width and height BOTH to 32.calculateHeight() because this view will need to be a circle and if we calculate the width and height separately we will get more of an oval on different views.

 Then we set our corner radius to be the height of the userImageView divided by 2.
 That will round the view.